Synod on Synodality

 The date of the synod was first announced as October 2022, but was then changed to October 2023 because the scope of the synod had been widened.
 A further extension was announced in October 2022, taking the closing date to October 2024.

+The list of all 364 participants was published on 7 July 2023.

+Women were allowed to vote in the synod, which was the first time women were allowed to vote in any Catholic Synod of Bishops.

+In advance of the synod's October 2023 assembly, Pope Francis issued the apostolic exhortation Laudate Deum, in which he calls for brisk action against the climate crisis and condemns climate change denial.

+In a break from previous synods, Pope Francis announced at its conclusion that he would not publish a post-synodal apostolic exhortation, but had instead ratified and published the final document of the synod.

 Background

 From the beginning of his papacy, Pope Francis expressed his desire to strengthen the collegial aspects of the Church's governance, and he argued for more recognition of charismatic gifts in the Church.
-On September 15, 2018, Francis approved the new apostolic constitution Episcopalis communio (Episcopal communion).
+On 15 September 2018, Francis approved the new apostolic constitution Episcopalis communio (Episcopal communion).
 The constitution states that the Synod's final document, if approved by the members with "moral unanimity" and, if the Pope has "granted deliberative power to the Synod Assembly", becomes part of the ordinary Magisterium of Catholic teaching "once it has been ratified and promulgated by him".
 The new constitution also provides for the laity to send their contributions directly to the synod's secretary general.

-Some analysts surmise that the greatest achievement of Francis' papacy may be his creation of a more synodal Catholic church, where synods serve as a platform for open and energetic debate.
+Some analysts surmise that the greatest achievement of Francis's papacy may be his creation of a more synodal Catholic church, where synods serve as a platform for open and energetic debate.